We start with community.

 We are community-driven and start from a place of trust.

 We work with grantees to create lasting change by sharing power and putting decisions about community problems in the hands of those who are working to solve them.
 By leading with empathy and trusting community expertise, our funding model now accurately, and authentically, fits the unique needs of the communities we serve.
 We are democratizing philanthropy one relationship at a time.
-In 2020, we will invest more than $4 million into community-driven solutions across four grantmaking programs: Strategic Initiatives, Policy and Influence, GO!
-Grants and Sponsorships.
+In 2021, Headwaters will invest approximately $4.5 million into community-driven solutions to reduce social and economic barriers to Western Montanans’ health and wellbeing—particularly for families living in poverty and American Indians—through four core grantmaking programs: Early Childhood Initiative, American Indian Health and Wellbeing, Policy Engagement Fund, and GO!
+Grants.

 Our work lives in stories about our grantees, our communities and finding solutions to the issues that keep people in Western Montana from being healthy.